 - In a bowl, combine the flour with salt, cinnamon, and nutmeg.
 Add the peaches, lemon juice, and vanilla, and toss together.
 That’s your filling.

-- Add the filling to the pie dish, and put back in the fridge.
+- Add the filling to the pie dish, and put back in the fridge while you finish the crust.

-- Roll the remaining pie dough into a 12 inch circle.
+- Roll the remaining dough into a 12-inch circle.
 Using a pastry wheel or pizza cutter, cut the dough into long strips.
 Make a lattice top by arranging the strips over the pie and weaving them.
 Check out my How to Lattice a Pie tutorial for more details.
 Trim any excess dough and crimp the edges.
-The design I did is by cutting half of the strips into 1-inch strips, and the other half into ½ inch strips.
+The design I did here is by cutting half of the strips into 1-inch strips, and the other half into ½ inch strips.

-- Make an egg wash by whisking together one egg and a tablespoon of water.
+- Make an egg wash by whisking together one egg and a tablespoon of water (same that you used to brush the inside of the pie crust).
 Brush over the top of the pie using a pastry brush.

-- Bake the pie as directed in the recipe card below.
+- Bake the pie for 20 minutes at 425°F/220°C, then reduce the heat to 375°F/190°C and continue baking for 30 minutes.
 After baking, allow the pie to cool down for at least three hours before serving.

 - Serve with a scoop of ice cream.